microsoft/CCF/doc/concepts.rst

 Nodes are run and maintained by :term:`Operators`.
 However, nodes must be trusted by the consortium of members before participating in a CCF network.

-.. note:: Find out more about Operators in the :ref:`Operations <operators/index:Operations>` section.
+.. note:: Find out more about Operators in the :doc:`operators/index` section.

 Application
 ~~~~~~~~~~~